Lodges and Glamping

 Cooking and Eating Outside

-My go-to for camp cooking is a cast iron skillet, the black one.
-Put the skillet on the fire grate and heat it up.
-Then slap those steaks on it, patties and wieners cook up great too.
-Afterwards wipe it down with a paper towel and a bit of oil.
-Scrub off bits of food with salt then put it into a plastic grocery bag.
+My go-to for camp cooking is a cast-iron skillet, the black one.
+Place the skillet on the fire grate and heat it over the fire.
+Then slap those steaks on it; patties and wieners cook up great, too.
+Afterwards, wipe it down with a paper towel and a bit of oil.
+Scrub off bits of food with salt, then put it into a plastic grocery bag.
 Clean up done.

 Breakfast Ideas

-If we are staying around at the campground for a while, a good breakfast fills the tank with fuel for exploring.
-Though if you are packing up and moving out, granola bars and juice pouches work.
-Another must for my camping trips are individual boxes of cereal for the kids.
-For me, I always have cold brew in a jug.
+Another must for my camping trips is individual boxes of cereal for the kids.
+I always have cold brew in a jug.
 If I have the chance, I can warm it up.
 Or pour it over ice.

 100 Everyday Items You Need for Your Car